bluefireteam/deposit/README.md

 #### Setting the default adapter

-By setting the `defaultAdapter` any `Deposit` instance that did not receive an `adapter` on initialization will use the default adapter:
+By setting the `Deposit.defaultAdapter` any `Deposit` instance that did not receive an `adapter` on initialization will use the default adapter:

 ```dart
 Deposit.defaultAdapter = MemoryDepositAdapter();